-Computes anomalies based on hourly, daily, monthly, seasonal or yearly means for the full available period.
+Computes anomalies based on daily, monthly, seasonal or yearly means for the full available period

-- cube (Cube) Input cube. - period (str) Period to compute the statistic over.
-Available periods: full, season, seasonal, monthly, month, mon, daily, day, hourly, hour, hr. - reference (optional) Period of time to use a reference, as needed for the extract\time() preprocessor function.
-If None, all available data is used as a reference. - standardize (optional) If True standardized anomalies are calculated. - seasons (optional) Seasons to use if needed.
-Defaults to ('DJF', 'MAM', 'JJA', 'SON').
+- cube (iris.cube.Cube) input cube. - period (str) Period to compute the statistic over.
+Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day' - reference (list int, optional, default: None) Period of time to use a reference, as needed for the 'extract\time' preprocessor function If None, all available data is used as a reference - standardize (bool, optional) If True standardized anomalies are calculated - seasons (list or tuple of str, optional) Seasons to use if needed.
+Defaults to ('DJF', 'MAM', 'JJA', 'SON')

-Anomalies cube.
+Anomalies cube

+esmvalcore.preprocessor.area\statistics(cube, operator)

-esmvalcore.preprocessor.area\statistics(cube: Cube, operator: str, \\ $operator\kwargs$ ) $\rightarrow$ Cube Apply a statistical operator in the horizontal plane.
+Apply a statistical operator in the horizontal direction.

-We assume that the horizontal directions are ['longitude', 'latitude'].
+The average in the horizontal direction.
+We assume that the horizontal directions are ['longitude', 'latutude'].